dblock/code.dblock.org/_posts/2011/2011-09-01-exporting-data-to-excel-in-ruby-on-rails-w-spreadsheet-and-toxls.markdown

 end
 {% endhighlight %}

 Add a link on the users view.
-Here’s what I added to _app/views/users.html.haml_.
+Here's what I added to _app/views/users.html.haml_.
 The parameter merging lets you reuse whatever parameters were passed in the page.

 {% highlight ruby %}
 = link_to 'Export', users_path(request.parameters.merge({:format => :xls}))
 {% endhighlight %}

-We added some styles, so here’s what the export button looks like next to another one.
+We added some styles, so here's what the export button looks like next to another one.

 ![]({{ site.url }}/images/posts/2011/2011-09-01-exporting-data-to-excel-in-ruby-on-rails-w-spreadsheet-and-toxls/image_17.jpg)